bodhgaya

 Located in the Gaya district, in the Indian state of Bihar, Bodhgaya is a tiny little town where Prince Siddhartha attained enlightenment beneath a Pipal tree, some 2500 years ago.

 In terms of blessedness, consider Bodhgaya for Buddhists what Mecca is to Muslims, or Varanasi to Hindus.
-Unsurprisingly, the town attracts thousands of Buddhist pilgrims from around the world, who come to pray, study and meditate – with some in their flaming red robes, and other, in Turmeric and Saffron ones.
+Unsurprisingly, the town attracts thousands of Buddhist pilgrims from around the world, who come to pray, study and meditate – with some in their flaming red robes, and others, in Turmeric and Saffron ones.

 Bodhgaya

-Though of course, the most hallowed spot here is the Bodhi tree which flourishes inside the Mahabodhi Temple complex, the many Buddhist monasteries and temples that mark its bucolic landscape, built-in their national style by foreign Buddhist communities, are no less charming.
+Though of course, the most hallowed spot here is the Bodhi tree which flourishes inside the Mahabodhi Temple complex, the many Buddhist monasteries and temples that mark its bucolic landscape, built in their national style by foreign Buddhist communities, are no less charming.

-Every country in the world, which has a Buddhist population, including Japan, Burma, Bhutan, and Nepal, among others, has erected their own version of a Buddhist monastery in Bodhgaya.
+Every country in the world, which has a Buddhist population, including Japan, Burma, Bhutan, and Nepal, among others, has erected their version of a Buddhist monastery in Bodhgaya.
 And the diversity in architecture brought about by them is nothing short of amazing.
 Walk along the many streets in the town and you will find a mix of monastic tranquillity and a small-town commotion.

 No wonder Bodhgaya is fascinating – as the birthplace of Buddhism, as well as a town which offers a multicultural Buddhist experience.